fivequarters/fusebit.io/src/_blog/_posts/node-testing-comes-to-core.md

 ## When Can I Use It?

 [Colin](https://twitter.com/cjihrig), the architect behind this initiative, has indicated that he wants to make this available behind an experimental flag before Node 18 is pushed out.
 This is currently scheduled for April 19th.
 If you’re feeling adventurous, check out the [pull request](https://github.com/nodejs/node/pull/42325).

 We’ll send out a note on our [Twitter](https://twitter.com/fusebitio) when it's released!

 ## Conclusion

-By now, you should be excited about what’s in store for Node.js!

 If you have any questions, you can reach out to me directly through our [community Slack](https://join.slack.com/t/fusebitio/shared_invite/zt-qe7uidtf-4cs6OgaomFVgAF_fQZubfg), on [Twitter](https://twitter.com/shehzadakbar) and at [shehzad@fusebit.io](mailto:shehzad@fusebit.io).